evanshi0811/Fake-Search-Engine/README.md

 ![Banner image of (Fake) Search Engine](./images/Banner.png)

 # (Fake) Search Engine

 Welcome to (Fake) Search Engine, a simple website that allows anyone to endlessly and uniquely customize their search experience!
+If you've ever noticed other search engines getting bogged down with ads and other "features" that are ruining your search experience, this website is perfect for you!
+Not only does it have all of the features other search engines have with none of the distractions, but you also get to customize your search experience by picking which website you want to end up searching on!

 Disclaimer: This website was created as a final project for SI 339.
 ## Table of Contents